Vitamin D Supplementation During Pregnancy Improves Children’s Bone Density for Years

 Osteoporosis, a common bone disease affecting an estimated 44 million Americans, develops when the structure and strength of the bone change.

-Vitamin D’s Broader Benefits for Moms and Kids
+Vitamin D’s Broader Benefits for Mothers and Children

 The MAVIDOS study followed nearly 1,000 pregnant women, all receiving 1,000 IU of vitamin D daily between 11 and 14 weeks of pregnancy.